MT5 vs cTrader vs MT4 for Prop Traders: Platform Rules, Execution, and Beginner Fit

 Published2026-04-30

 The better platform is not the one with the most buttons.
-It is the one that makes your orders, stops, trade history and rule-sensitive actions easiest to control.
+It is the one that makes orders, stops, trade history, server time, account state and rule-sensitive actions easiest to control.

 MT5 is usually the best default because it gives beginners a familiar MetaTrader workflow with broader modern platform support.
 It is not perfect.
 It is simply the cleanest starting point for most funded account environments.